 Suicidal ideation and suicide attempts don’t typically occur in the context of clear thinking.
 Mental illness can make thought processes less and less logical.
 Cognitive deconstruction is a process that can cause an intense narrowing of focus that can facilitate a shift from thinking about suicide to acting.

-An attribution I would like to see more of is suicide being viewed as death by mental illness, just like some physical illness can be fatal.
+An attribution I would like to see more of is suicide being viewed as death by mental illness, just like some physical illnesses can be fatal.
 Granted, not all suicide deaths are a result of mental illness, but a great many are.
 Is it really all that different from death by other terminal illnesses?
 What we need is to intervene earlier and more effectively so that mental illness doesn’t get to that terminal stage.

 Is suicide selfish?